input-output-hk/marlowe/docs/Tutorials.md

 ## [ACTUS and Marlowe](./actus-marlowe.md)

-Introduction to the general idea of the ACTUS taxonomy, plus examples implemented in Marlowe (at least the PAM contract, and hopefully others).
+This tutorial gives an introduction to the general idea of the ACTUS taxonomy, plus examples implemented in Marlowe (at least the PAM contract, and hopefully others).

 ## [Implementing Marlowe in Plutus](./marlowe-plutus.md)